tgraupmann/ChromaAPISync/bin/Debug/VB/ChromaAnimationAPI.md

 If length is greater than zero, it will be the length of the returned streaming auth code.
-Once you have the shortcode, it should be shown to the user so they can associate the stream with their Razer ID  StreamGetStatus() should return the READY status before invoking this method.
+Once you have the shortcode, it should be shown to the user so they can associate the stream with their Razer ID  StreamGetStatus() should return the READY status before invoking this method. platform: is the null terminated string that identifies the source of the stream: { GEFORCE_NOW, LUNA, STADIA, GAME_PASS } title: is the null terminated string that identifies the application or game.

 ```vb
 ChromaAnimationAPI.CoreStreamGetAuthShortcode(ByRef shortcode As String, ByRef length As byte, platform As String, title As String)